Puya: Unearthly Delights in the Garden

 Propagation and care:

 In landscape designs these blend so well with agaves, aloes, and kniphofias with their beautiful orange spiky blooms.
 The lovely blue-green fingers of senecio mandraliscae and the bright red-orange pencil-like foliage of euphorbia tirucalli are nice compliments too.
 The purplish-black rosettes of aeonium and low spreading sedums can add textural interest and contrast.
-You're only limited by similar growing requirements.
+Consider companions with similar growing requirements.
 Be creative!

 When handling thorny plants like puya, protective gloves are essential:

-In my own garden where this plant existed when we moved in over 20 years ago, it co-exists with bearded irises, succulents, and an asclepias butterfly weed shrub.
+In my own garden where this plant existed when we moved in over 25 years ago, it co-exists with bearded irises and succulents.
 I'd love to divide it but don't dare in its tight space.
 Moving this plant is serious business because of its razored edge barbs.
 I'd suggest heavy cordura nylon gaiters and gauntlet gardening gloves.
 Snake Armour hunting overalls would be good too if working with a large plant!

 Indigenous people used the fibrous leaves for making ropes and nets.
 The heart of the torch-like flower can purportedly be cut up and eaten with lemon and cilantro.
 Bees and moths enjoy the pollen-rich anthers, and the hummingbirds rest on the puya's natural perches while collecting nectar from the velvety flowers.
 I sigh at its beauty when we have a blooming event and once again marvel at nature's ingenuity.

 The Dance of the Puya

 This past year, my husband and I documented the 5 week blooming process from onset to completion and put it to music.
 Here is the video: